Masterton District Council is revisiting its vision for a civic facility.

-Focused on today’s needs and tomorrow’s communities in mind, the Masterton Civic Facility will reflect who we are as a district.
+Focused on today’s needs and tomorrow’s communities in mind, the Masterton Civic Facility looked to build a facilitythat would reflect who we are as a district.

 We asked the community over several rounds of consultation, and in 2021 the Council voted 6-5 to build a modern civic facility that would: